kingzamzon/docs/docs/migration/overview.md

 - Whether a single storage engine is used to store encrypted data, vs. a multitude of storage engines are used

 ## Per-Package Changes

+### `@lit-protocol/encryption`

+All of the methods now require `ILitNodeClient` in the function argument.

+### `@lit-protocol/lit-node-client` and `lit-node-client-nodejs`

+All of the functionality for encrypting and decrypting private data is now implemented by the `encrypt` and `decrypt` methods.

+All of the functionality for obtaining a BLS network signature over a JWT is now implemented by the `getSignedToken` method.

 ### `@lit-protocol/bls-sdk`